 When you become a mom, you don’t have to replace all of your existing relationships.
 It’s not a blank slate where you have nobody until you make a bunch of mom friends.
 It’s holding that space to let yourself be loved by the people you’ve developed relationships with, while you find out what other support you need that will feel meaningful to your life as a mom.

 Lauren: Once we figure out those other friendships we’d like to work to build, how can we get started building them?

-Shasta: The best advice we can give to most moms is build relationships around the times that are convenient for you and with the people it’s easiest for you to get together with.
-Consistency is the goal, so ask yourself “who do I want to be consistent with, where can I be consistent, and when can I be consistent?”
+Shasta: The best advice we can give to most moms is to build relationships around the times that are convenient for you and with the people it’s easiest for you to get together with.
+Consistency is the goal, so ask yourself, “Who do I want to be consistent with, where can I be consistent, and when can I be consistent?”

 For many of us, joining something that is already established, like a mothers’ group, is easier than creating something brand new.
 Join something where you don’t have to initiate, you don’t have to plan, you don’t have to invite – you just have to show up.

 The other choice is to create that consistency yourself.
 Just step in with the understanding that you will have to initiate, invite, schedule, and keep making it happen.

 It’s good to remember that getting together doesn’t have to be face-to-face.
 You can connect through video or on the phone.
 What we’re aiming for here is consistent interaction.
 The more interaction we have, the more supported we feel.
 Whenever we can increase our communication – even in little ways – we feel like our friends are there and more available to us.
 Even a simple text message can help.
 We’re more likely to reach out to someone we’ve heard from recently than someone we haven’t connected to in a long time.